 If the above schedule does not work for you, you might consider taking private lessons instead.
 It costs slightly more, but you get personalized attention and lessons can be scheduled at your convenience subject to coach availability.

-The Learn to Row program costs $300.
-The price includes taxes and Rowing Canada fees.
+The Learn to Row program costs $370.
+The price includes an equipment levy, taxes and Rowing Canada fees.

 You can pay the club directly in advance or at the first session.
 We accept payment via credit card, debit card, cheque or cash.